The DAYS function is a simple date function that calculates the number of days between two dates.

 #VALUE! – The inputs don’t convert to a number such as “The other day” or “Yester-yester-day”.

-Note that, for some reason, the function wants the ending date first, then the starting date.
+Note that the function wants the ending date first, then the starting date.

-Below are a few simple examples of the function being used in a spreadsheet.
+Below are a few simple examples of the function working well in a spreadsheet.

 Go to this spreadsheet for examples of the DAYS function that you can study and use anywhere you would like.